decentralized-identity/presentation-exchange-tests/README.md

       - Test harness provides PDs and seed VCs
       - Implementer sorts through + packages VCs to generate PSs
     - Assumed interface: `request(PD): PS`
-3. Processing of submission entries (Section 6.1)
+3. Submit
-    - About: Tests a verifier's processing of submissions
+    - About:
+      -  A verifier or relying party, on receipt of a Presentation Submission, passes or fails the submission as expected
-    - frame tests as optional in harness?
+      - Also validates #1 (Model) tests
+    - Establishes conformance per:
+        - Section 6.1: Processing of submission entries
+        - JSON schemas
+        - Other normative statements for relevant models
-    - How it works: Test harness passes a submission and ensures verifier matches expected
+    - How it works: Test harness submits a PS and ensures verifier passes/fails the PS as expected
       - Also check 6.2?
 I.e. verifier rejects submission with unexpected fields?
-    - Assumed interface: `accept(PS): [TBD bespoke result/error format]`
+    - Assumed interface: `submit(PS): success/fail [TBD bespoke result/error format]`
 4. "Generate" checks -- call schema validate against objects passed in
     - TO DISCUSS: what is the best model for this?
 Example:
       - Ask implementer to generate different types of PDs to elicit specific behavior (e.g. PD requesting VC from specific issuer)